Birgit Tremml-Werner

 Teaching

 I teach on all levels from introduction courses to PhD courses.
-My current teaching at SU includes Historia I (Delkurs 1: Historia som vetenskap och Dekurs 3: Tidigmoderna seminarium plus a lecture on racism in the early modern world), Historia III (seminar Teori och metod plus a lecture about Theory and Method).
+My current teaching at SU includes Historia I (Delkurs 2: Lecture on the Global Middle Ages; Delkurs 3: coordinator plus seminar and lecture on racism in the early modern world), Historia II (Fractures of Empire), and Historia III (lecture about Methods in History).

 Between 2020 and 2023 I tought primarily in the Master programme Colonial and Postcolonial Studies at Linnaeus University.

-I moreover teach different global history courses as at the University of the Philippines (Diliman, Baguio) as adjunct professor and at Universidad Autónoma de Madrid.
+I moreover teach different global history courses as at the University of the Philippines (Diliman, Baguio) as adjunct professor, at Universidad Autónoma de Madrid, at Meio University in Okinawa and the Universiteit Antwerpen.

 PhD supervision: Mathias Istrup Karlsmose (SU), Tamara Ann Tinner (LNU), Isak Kronberg (LNU).